ChelsRunnn/employee-tracker/README.md

 ## Installation

 This application runs on Node.js and requires both Inquirer and MySQL2 to be installed.
-Run <npm i> in the command line to get them up and running on your local machine.
+The console.table package that is also included is not necessary to run the app, but does contribute to a better user experience.
+Run <npm i> in the command line to get them all up and running on your local machine.

 ## Usage

-Visit the demo video [here](https://drive.google.com/file/d/1C2HF9CQoPODgbf2gNkVPNxXFOgz9LwvN/view).
+Visit the demo video [here](https://drive.google.com/file/d/129RiKMjNlu0tYPMxGK_5AQO-0NlGwD6Q/view).

 ## Credits